Sister M. Ferdinand Clark Auditorium

 Course materials, continental breakfast, and parking are included for all participants..

-Limited, partial scholarship funds and special group rates for church groups of three or more people are available.
+Limited, partial scholarship funds and special group rates for church groups of two or more people are available.
 Please inquire.

 The class size is limited to 20 participants.
 Be sure to inquire about our early registration discount.